 We found 4 immunologists near Lilburn, GA.

-Dr. Muhammad Ali's area of specialization is pediatric immunology.
-He has received a 4.5 out of 5 star rating by his patients.
-Dr. Ali takes several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-He speaks Spanish.
+Dr. Muhammad Ali sees patients in Snellville, GA and Lilburn, GA.
+His medical specialty is pediatric immunology.
+Patients rated him highly, giving him an average of 4.5 stars out of 5.
+He accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+Dr. Ali is conversant in Spanish.
 He is affiliated with Children's Healthcare of Atlanta.
-He is accepting new patients.
+He has an open panel.

 Conditions / Treatments